 "I wrote a story in the middle — It’s called 'Godspeed.'
 It's basically a reimagined part of my boyhood.
 Boys do cry, but I don't think I shed a tear for a good chunk of my teenage years.
 It's surprisingly my favorite part of life so far.
 Surprising, to me, because the current phase is what I was asking the cosmos for when I was a kid.
 Maybe that part had its rough stretches too, but in my rearview mirror it's getting small enough to convince myself it was all good.
 And really though...
 It's still all good."

-So, what does this tell fans about the track?
-It may not straight-up say who the song is about, but it makes it clear it's about a meaningful person in his life growing up.
-What I'm taking that to mean is that he's giving himself closure with someone, by going back and saying what he wishes he could have said as a boy.
+So, what does this tell fans?
+The post may not straight-up say who "Godspeed" is about, but it makes clear that the song is about a meaningful person in Ocean's life growing up.
+It sounds like "Godspeed" is Ocean's way of giving himself closure with someone, by going back and saying what he wishes he could have said as a kid.

 With lyrics like "I will always love you," and "Wishing you godspeed, glory ...
-I'll always be there for you," it's like the song is a letter saying goodbye and wishing this person all the best.
-In the lyric annotations on Genius, it's speculated the inspiration is an unrequited love and context clues seemingly confirm that.
-Genius also notes that the song as about someone who's a "positive motivating force" in his life.
+I'll always be there for you," it's like the track is a letter saying goodbye and wishing this person the best.
+In the lyric annotations on Genius, it's speculated that the inspiration for the song is an unrequited love.
+Genius also notes that "Godspeed" is about someone who's a "positive motivating force" in Ocean's life.

 Another lyrical clue is that this person is likely someone who is no longer in Ocean's life, but who will always have a place in his heart.
 "I let go of my claim on you, it's a free world," Ocean sings.
 "You look down on where you came from sometimes, But you'll have this place to call home, always."